StarRocks/starrocks-kubernetes-operator/doc/deploy_warehouse_howto.md

 spec:
   # Make sure the StarRocks cluster exists in the same namespace.
-  # You can check it by running `kubectl get starrocksclusters.starrocks.com`.
+  # You can check it by running `kubectl -n starrocks get starrocksclusters.starrocks.com`.
   starRocksCluster: kube-starrocks
   template:
     envVars: